Azure/ALZ-Bicep/infra-as-code/bicep/modules/reusable/public-ip/README.md

 Output | Type | Example
 ------ | ---- | --------
-outPublicIpID | string | /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/HUB_Networking_POC/providers/Microsoft.Network/publicIPAddresses/alz-bastion-PublicIp
+outPublicIPID | string | /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/HUB_Networking_POC/providers/Microsoft.Network/publicIPAddresses/alz-bastion-PublicIP

 ## Deployment
 Module is intended to be called from other modules as a reusable resource.